stormwild/wp-compose/README.md

 Visual Studio Code allows for multi-root workspaces.
 You can add your local wordpress folder in the same workspace as your theme folder.

+## Notes

+It seems the wp-content volume needs to be empty prior to starting the container the first time, or else it will be unable to write to the directory.